 Ph.D. in New Testament and Early Christian Literature, University of Chicago

-MA and BA in History, Ball State University
+M.A. and A.B. in History, Ball State University

 His research interests include the Dead Sea Scrolls, Matthew and Paul, apocalypticism, and Christian origins within the context of Jewish sectarianism in the late Second Temple period.
 His research methods include the application of modern social-scientific methods to ancient communities, with emphasis on the relationship between voluntary associations, and local and imperial authorities.

 The Gospel of Matthew (includes Greek reading section for graduate students)